sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 ### Additional Possible Data Sources

-In addition to the sources described above, which have all are all tested, we have some additional suggestions that are more in the exploratory stage.
+In addition to the sources described above, which have been tested, we have some additional suggestions that are more in the exploratory stage.
 If you have success using these sources, please share it with us!

 #### Google Search